CaptMD-11/VStats/README.md

 ## How does the user input data?

 It's actually quite simple.
 All the methods in VStats are <samp>static</samp>, so they can be called without creating VStats objects.
 The input data to any method should be the parameter.
 This works similar to the Java Math library.

+## Documentation

-Also, documentation is provided for all the methods in the library so that users can learn about what each invidual method actually does.
-The documentation was written using JavaDoc, in order for users to view the method description in a mini window, as shown in the screenshot below.
-This type of documentation is only visible when the <samp>VStats.java</samp> file is in the same folder as your source code.
-A documentation web page is currently being created.
+<b><i>If you choose to clone VStats to your computer</i></b>, documentation is provided for all the methods in the library so that users can learn about what each invidual method actually does.
+This type of  documentation was written using JavaDoc, in order for users to view the method description in a mini window, as shown in the screenshot below.
+This is only visible when the <samp>VStats.java</samp> file is in the same folder as your source code.

 <p align="center">
   <img src="VStats/images/javadocmethodtestss.png" width="570">
 </p>

-## Documentation

-Documentation for VStats is available <a target="_blank" href="https://captmd-11.github.io/blog/statscalculator/documentation.html">here</a>.
+<b><i>If not</i></b>, documentation for VStats is available <a target="_blank" href="https://captmd-11.github.io/blog/statscalculator/documentation.html">here</a>.

 ## Version History